Byte Digital Themes

 Reduced motion

-Dost respects prefers-reduced-motion: reduce browser setting.
-Customers with that preference enabled in their OS see all animations disabled automatically — including pulse animations on stock alerts and badge pulses.
+Dost respects the OS-level prefers-reduced-motion: reduce preference.
+Customers with that setting enabled see all animations disabled automatically — including pulse animations on stock alerts and badge pulses.
 You don't need to do anything.

 Tips